Welcome To Glow It Green

-Grey hair is, for most people, inevitable as we age.
-While there is an increasing movement to embrace the grey and discover the beautiful silver, white, and platinum colors that can emerge, there are plant-based options for those wishing to keep their original color without resorting to chemical dye.
+Grey hair is inevitable for most people as they age.
+While there is an increasing movement to embrace grey and discover the beautiful silver, white, and platinum colors that can emerge, many plant-based options exist for those wishing to keep their original color without resorting to chemical dye!

 What is Indigo Hair Dye?